Quality management (Chapter 1)

 - capture and dissemination of knowledge

-- assessment of performance indicators that can be used to monitor the effectiveness of processes within the PQS, such as:
+- assessing the performance indicators used to monitor the effectiveness of processes within the PQS, such as:

 - complaint, deviation, corrective and preventative actions (CAPA) and change management processes

-Monitoring by managers of internal and external factors impacting the PQS can include:
+Monitoring by managers can include both internal and external factors impacting the PQS, such as:

 - innovations that might enhance the PQS

 - changes in product ownership